 In addition, sterling silver jewelry is frequently rhodium encased to provide it a brilliant white appearance that is slightly more scratch resistant.

-Circa the 12th century, to be exact, craftspeople have been creating sterling silver jewelry and currency.
+Circa the 12th century, craftspeople began creating sterling silver jewelry and currency.

 This period’s silver currencies were dubbed Easterlings, particularly in cattle industries.
 The designation was then changed to simply sterling, which is still used to indicate the best standard of silver.